 FOHH Unveils Commemorative Plaques

-If you think your Hollin Hills home isn’t getting its due from the architectural history crowd, Friends of Hollin Hlls has come up with a snazzy new fix: commemorative house plaques that let the world know you’re officially part of the Hollin Hills Historic District.
+If you think your Hollin Hills home isn’t getting enough respect from the architectural history crowd, Friends of Hollin Hills has come up with a snazzy new fix: commemorative house plaques that let the world know you’re officially part of the Hollin Hills Historic District.

 Jeff Vandersall with the new plaque